GTPB/PPB18/assets/6_Parsing-Theory-I.md

 ---
 Challenge #3

->Read a sequence in FASTA format  from the file  `SingleSeq.fasta` and print only the header of the sequence
+>Download the file `SingleSeq.fasta` from [here](data_and_scripts/Parsing/SingleSeq.fasta).
+Read a sequence in FASTA format and print only the header of the sequence
 >
 >
 ```
 >>sp|P31946|1433B_HUMAN 14-3-3 protein beta/alpha OS=Homo sapiens
 MTMDKSELVQKAKLAEQAERYDDMAAAMKAVTEQGHELSNEERNLLSVAYKNVVGARWRVISSIEQKTERNEKKQQMGKEYREKIEAELQDICNDVLELLDKYLIPNATQPESKVFYLKMKGDYFRYLSEVASGDNKQTTVSNSQQAYQEAFEISKKEMQPTHPIRLGLALNFSVFYEILNSPEKACSLAKTAFDEAIAELDTLNEESYKDSTLIMQLLRDNLTLWTSENQGDEGDAGEGEN
 ```
->Download the file from [here](data_and_scripts/Parsing/SingleSeq.fasta)
+>
 >
 ---